Skip to main content

 • Mood changes

-Important: Not all dark-colored mold is Stachybotrys.
-Only laboratory testing can confirm the species.
-But if you see dark, slimy mold in areas with chronic water damage, treat it seriously and avoid disturbing it.
-Learn more in our mold identification guide.
+Important: not all dark-colored mold is Stachybotrys.
+Only laboratory testing can confirm species.
+If you see dark, slimy mold near chronic water damage, treat it seriously and don't disturb it.
+See what mold actually looks like for visual ID, and how to get rid of black mold for what professional remediation looks like.

 Aspergillus